The DOT Return-To-Duty Process

-Before you can be considered for returning to a DOT safety-sensitive position, DOT requires that you must successfully complete a DOT return-to-duty process.
+Before you can return to a DOT safety-sensitive position, you must successfully complete a return-to-duty process.

-A Substance Abuse Professional (SAP) is required to:
+A Substance Abuse Professional (SAP) will have to:

 Your SAP will make recommendations for treatment, follow-up testing and your ability to return to your DOT-regulated position.
 Next, your SAP will: